* Slowest job growth in nine months darkens growth prospects

 Friday's data came after other labor market indicators this

-week, including jobless claims, also pointed to a stumbling
+week, including jobless claims, which also pointed to a

-With investors still worried about the euro zone, days after
+With investors also still worried about the euro zone, days

-bruising negotiations for a Cypriot bailout, analysts say the
+after bruising negotiations for a Cypriot bailout, analysts say

-Fed will keep interest rates low for a long time to buoy growth.
+the Fed will keep interest rates low for a long time to buoy

 As a result, "the market has been rallying and rates are